 A strong concept is the pillar of any successful branded video campaign.
 Without a clear and concise idea, your video will likely lack direction and fail to engage viewers.

 Your concept should be based on a clear understanding of your target audience and what they are looking for.
 It should also be aligned with your brand identity and values.

 To ensure your concept is on point, start by asking yourself what you want your video to achieve.
-Are you looking to increase brand awareness, boost sales, or drive website traffic?
+Are you looking to increase brand awareness, boost sales, or drive branded traffic?
 Once you know your goal, you can begin to craft a concept that aligns with it.

 For example, if you’re targeting brand development, your video might focus on telling your company’s story.
 If you’re looking to boost sales, on the other hand, your video might highlight your product’s features and benefits.